MilkyBruv/91901-user-desgin-methodologies/README.md

 	- Create a minimal working version of the see if the interaction between the user and the product is as desired of the client.

+	- Add or remove any features the client wants.

+-